tgjohnst/solarsteinn/README.md

 ### Containerization vs. static volume
 #### Containers
 - May be annoying to update
+- I don't like docker ughhhhh but I guess I should
 - Carry additional performance/space overhead.
 - Easier to migrate to other services/hosts
 - Easier to orchestrate through pre-emptions/downtime without custom devops scripting.